alejandrorj-dev/MyPersonalWebsite/README.md

 <h1>MyPersonalWebsite</h1>

-This is my personal website made with Laravel.
+This is a job website made with Laravel.

 Technologies: Laravel & MySQL.